johngschulz/SuiteQAAutomation/katalon/README.md

 ### Running Tests using Katalon Studio

-*Katalon Studio must be installed*
+*Katalon Studio 5.4 or greater must be installed*

 Open Katalon Studio.